-- advise the Disclosure and Barring Service [DBS] and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded, or would have been if they have resigned. - Ensure low level concerns are also carefully recorded and stored securely and confidentially.
+- advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded or would have been if they have resigned. - If there is any likelihood of a police investigation, speak to the LADO before starting any internal investigation - ensure low level concerns are also carefully recorded and stored securely and confidentially (at Landewednack, in a locked cabinet in the headteacher's office).